pbnjay/pixfont/README.md

 License
 -------

-Code for this package is release under the MIT License, use it as you wish.
-As previously stated, the 8x8 font was released into the public domain by Marcel Sondaar / IBM.
+Code for this package is release under the MIT License.
+The bundled 8x8 font was released into the public domain by Marcel Sondaar / IBM.